Croer01/GameEngine/WhishlistEdtiroV2.md

 #Main Concepts

 - The editor is per game, not one instance for multiple games like Unity3D, Godot, Unreal Engine...
 - Develop only what I need now.
-The first version try to develop possible tools I will use, but I really not needed
+The first version I tried to develop a lot of tools I will never use
 - Try to reuse the main Game Engine pieces to develop the Editor.
 Less code, more maintainable 😊

 #Whishlist